Kapilan747/flightops/README.md

 2.It processes real-world airline flight data through a custom ETL pipeline.

 3.The system performs data ingestion, transformation, and SQL-based analytics on delays.

-4.It showcases skills in data processing, modular programming, and pipeline automation.